 To run additional scripts, perform step 2 and its substeps.
 If you do not have additional scripts to run, skip step 2.

-- Before using an AMI for the first time, accept terms on AWS Marketplace.
+- Before using an Amazon Machine Image (AMI) for the first time, accept terms on AWS Marketplace.

 - If you wrote a script that you want to run at the end of the deployment, follow these steps to include the script: